The national average time for a divorce if you both agree was 33 weeks in 2014, according to the UK Government Ministry

 To be frank, some highly dubious, so called “quickie divorce” websites advertise a 12 week divorce if you agree, but this is nearly impossible in 2014 for the reasons we have already given in this blog post.

-Telling potential customers that your divorce can be completed in 12 weeks with them knowing a more accurate time for the average divorce is closer to 15 weeks.
+Telling potential customers that your divorce can be completed in 12 weeks is misleading with a more accurate time for the average divorce is closer to 24 weeks.

-Of course they are happy to take peoples money, because once you have started, you are not going to back out.
+Of course they are happy to take your money, because once you have started, you are not going to back out.
 A very clever marketing tactic but also highly illegal and misleading.
 There is no chance whatsoever that they can do a divorce in 12 weeks, even as an average, even if you agree.